Everything to get a working desktop with my config. Lots of Emacs stuff though, and lots of org-mode tangling. https://config.phundrak.com

 Licence

 All of my dotfiles (and my dotfiles only) are available under the GNU GPLv3 Licence.
-Please consult /phundrak/dotfiles/LICENCE.md for more information.
+Please consult /phundrak/dotfiles/src/commit/814ed46f683ef9e9d374def09358dce4a4354e0a/LICENCE.md for more information.
 In short: you are free to access, edit and redistribute all of my dotfiles under the same licence and as allowed by the licence, and if you fuck up something, its your own responsibility.